eazaika/edx-xapi-bridge/README.md

 The program can optionally take one argument, which is the file path to the log to be watched.
 If omitted, it is assumed to be the default location in the edX Development Stack, `/edx/var/log/tracking.log`.

 **NOTE**: The tracking log typically has very strict permissions on it, so make sure the user account running the xAPI-Bridge has permissions to read the log file.
-(The `xapi_bridge` Ansible role will handle this.)
+If you used [the Ansible role](https://github.com/appsembler/configuration/blob/appsembler/ficus/master/playbooks/roles/xapi_bridge/) for setting up xapi_bridge, your xapi user already has these permissions.

 ## License